WELCOME TO

 with loose undulations.

-shows herself before most other spider types here.
+rather early bloomer, she shows herself before most other spider types

-a strong grower and clumper.
+hardy, MIRKWOOD is a strong grower and clumper.

-We especially like the intense
+especially like the intense color expression.

 Price: $35.00 (NET—2-fan plants)